status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 INFO [05-29|01:16:10] Imported new chain segment               blocks=1 txs=1   mgas=0.021  elapsed=7.382ms   mgasps=2.845   number=3785447 hash=39986c…dd2a01
 INFO [05-29|01:16:14] Imported new chain segment               blocks=1 txs=11  mgas=1.135  elapsed=22.281ms  mgasps=50.943  number=3785444 hash=277bb9…623d8c
 ```

+Geth accepts connections from the loopback interface (`127.0.0.1`), with default WebSocket port `8546`.
+This means that your default Web3 provider URL should be: `ws://127.0.0.1:8546`